 It took two years, two months and five days to complete the construction of the Eiffel Tower and it opened on May 15, 1889, just three years and two weeks after a Centenary project had been proposed.

 The Exposition Universelle of 1889 ran from May 6 to October 31.
 During that period over two million people visited the Tower, many of those going right to the top, to the third level.
 At that time elevator technology was such that the trip from Level 2 to Level 3 was split into two parts.
 About halfway up visitors had to leave the first elevator and walk across an open catwalk to the second stage elevator.
 Reportedly, the views (which you no longer get to experience today) were fantastic.

 The Eiffel Tower achieved the designers' dream of creating the highest structure in the world.
 Before the Tower the world's tallest structure was the Washington Monument at 555 feet (172 meters, just over half the height of the Eiffel Tower), and that had taken more than 36 years to build.

 It wasn't until 1930, with the construction of the Chrysler Building in New York City, that another structure rose higher – by five meters.

-The Eiffel Tower Paris France is the most visited monument in the work, and the line-ups are daunting.
 The best way to avoid the lines is to book a tour before you leave home.
 Your guide will whisk you past the crowds, into the elevator and up the tower.
 You don't want to waste your time in Paris waiting in lines!